emscook/react-assignment-networking-emscook/README.md

 ---

-In this assignment students are to choose from a list of given API endpoints and create a single-page application which uses data retrieved from their selected endpoint.
+In this assignment students are to use Twitters open API to get, post, and delete tweets.
+The basic requirements only require those three operations, however, students are welcome, and encouraged, to attempt to implement more requests in order to implement more of the functionality of the Twitter website.

 ## Goal